JustJordanT/Infrastructure-as-code-clean-architecture/README.md

 **Use linting and testing**: Use linting tools like Flake8, ESLint, and testing tools like pytest to ensure that your IAC code adheres to best practices and is functional.

-**Keep your IAC in one place**: Use a centralized tool like Terraform, Ansible, or CloudFormation to provision and manage your infrastructure.
+**Keep your IAC in one place**: Use a centralized tool like Pulumi, Terraform, Ansible, or CloudFormation to provision and manage your infrastructure.
 This will make it easier to maintain and understand your infrastructure.

 **Avoid hard-coded values**: Use variables and parameterize your IAC code to make it more flexible and easier to change.